 - 1. The total amount of construction waste produced at the construction site. - 2.
-The amounts of all waste fractions, the company name of the respective receiver(s) and their intended treatment form.

-- 3. Calculation of material recovery degree based on the bullets above. - If parts of the building are constructed as a module/prefabricated element, the waste generated in the factory must in addition comply with the requirement on a yearly basis. - Receivers can be both treatment facilities that carry out material recovery or receivers of waste fractions that sort and distribute it to relevant treatment facilities.
+The amounts of all waste fractions, the company name of the respective receiver(s) and their intended treatment form. - 3.
+Calculation of material recovery degree based on the bullets above. - If parts of the building are constructed as a module/prefabricated element the waste generated in the factory must in addition comply with the requirement on a yearly basis or be accounted for as a part of the total waste calculation.
+As a minimum the following must be accounted for when relevant: modules, bathroom modules and roof/wall elements consisting of multiple building products. - Receivers can be both treatment facilities that carry out material recovery or receivers of waste fractions that sort and distribute it to relevant treatment facilities.
 A company that only transports construction waste is not regarded as a receiver. - The waste management plan for the project must be delivered before the construction starts at the construction site. - Report from the waste management company in accordance with the bullets 1-3 in the requirement.